Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

 Last but not least, we turn to the interpretation of the unusual dynamic isosbestic point shown in the above fluence-dependent study.
-We argue that it arises from the percolative dynamics involving the two topologically distinct phases associated to \textit{T$_d$} and \textit{1T'} phases.
-Specifically, after triggering the phase transition, the \textit{T$_d$} and \textit{1T'} phases respectively permeate the sample at a time-dependent volume fraction $f$ and $(1-f)$ \cite{hilton2007enhanced43}, despite that spatial homogeneity of laser excitation is always maintained.
-In a dynamic phase separation scenario, one can assume the volume fraction of the \textit{T$_d$} phase to follow an exponential decay as $f(t_p)=exp(-\frac{t_p-t_0}{\tau_0})$ and its opponent the light-induced \textit{1T'} phase to percolate and eventually permeates the entire volume of the sample, where $\tau_0$ is a time constant characterizing the speed of percolation dynamics and $t_0$ the retarded starting time of percolation dynamics owing to the finite time necessary for the photoexcited carriers to build up.
-Phenomenologically, each competing phase contributes a characteristic dynamic response in its own manner to the total differential THz signal ($\Delta$E/E) (or equivalently a differential THz photoconductivity $\Delta\sigma_1$).
-In other words, the differential THz signal at each time delay can be considered a measurement on the weighted average of contribution by the two competing phases, i.e., $\Delta$E/E(t)$=[\Delta_{T_d}(t) \cdot f(t) + \Delta_{1T'}(t) \cdot (1-f(t))] \cdot \theta(t)$.
-Here, $\Delta_{T_d}(t)$ represents the negative differential change due to initial carrier injection into a uniform \textit{T$_d$} phase, $\Delta_{1T'}(t)$ is the positive differential change that corresponds to the metastable state dominated by a uniform \textit{1T'} phase, and $\theta(t)$ is the step function of finite width assuming that non-equilibrium carrier dynamics of both \textit{T$_d$} and \textit{1T'} phases in sample exposed to above-threshold excitation is quasi-static after the initial 1 ps rapid thermalization process.
-To this end, we fit the experiment results (Fig. \ref{fig4}b) with the proposed phenomenological model.
-As shown in Fig. \ref{fig4}(c), the fitting curves show remarkable consistency with experiment and nicely repeat the dynamic isosbestic point.
-Note that a success in repeating the isosbestic point implicitly requires the amplitude of both percolative dynamics of the two phases to covary.
-Fig. \ref{fig4}(f-g) show that they indeed scale linearly with the excitation fluence, echoing the experimental findings of the anomalous linear dependence in transient peak amplitude of \textit{T$_d$}-phase character and the positive offset of \textit{1T'}-phase character (Fig. \ref{fig2}b-c).
+We argue that it arises from the laser-induced percolative dynamics involving the two topologically distinct \textit{T$_d$} and 1\textit{T'} phases, schematically shown in Fig. \ref{fig4}(a).
+The sample starts with a \textit{T$_d$}-phase-dominated uniform state but populated with photoexcited carriers.
+After the further carrier proliferation at band edges by rapid thermalization dynamics, the percolation takes effect featuring a mesoscopic-scale retreating \textit{T$_d$} phase and expanding metastable 1\textit{T'} phase.
+In such a dynamic phase separation scenario, we assign time-dependent volume fractions $f$ and $1-f$ respectively for \textit{T$_d$} and 1\textit{T'} phases\cite{hilton2007enhanced43}, with the $f(t_p) = exp(-\frac{t_p-t_0}{\tau_0})$ describing an exponentially decaying volume fraction, where $\tau_0$ characterizes the percolation speed and $t_0$ the retarded start time of percolation owing to the finite time necessary for the photoexcited carriers to build up.
+Phenomenologically, each phase contributes a characteristic dynamic response in its own manner to the total $\Delta$E/E or $\Delta\sigma_1$ signals.
+Therefore, the $\Delta$E/E signal is a weighted average of contribution by the two competing phases, i.e., $\Delta$E/E(t)$=\Delta_{T_d}(t) \cdot f(t) + \Delta_{1T'}(t) \cdot [1-f(t)]$, where $\Delta_{T_d}(t)$ represents the dynamic negative component from a uniform \textit{T$_d$} phase with photo-injected carriers and $\Delta_{1T'}(t)$ the positive component from a uniform metastable 1\textit{T'} phase of reduced spectral weight.
+As shown in Fig. \ref{fig4}(c), the model features remarkable consistency with experiment and nicely repeat the dynamic isosbestic point, representing the critical timing when the competing contributions in Fig. \ref{fig4}(d-e) perfectly cancel out.
+Note that a success in repeating the isosbestic point implicitly requires the amplitude of percolative dynamics of both phases to covary, satisfied in WTe$_2$ by following anomalous linearity in transient peak amplitude of \textit{T$_d$}-phase character and the positive offset of 1\textit{T'}-phase character (Fig. \ref{fig4}f-g), echoing the experimental findings in Fig. \ref{fig2}(b-c).
+Owing to the aforementioned linearity, the timing of zero signal appears to be irrelevant to a varying excitation fluence but rather dictated by the volume fraction dynamics that embodies the intrinsic pattern of the percolation transition.